Brooklyn isn't just one of the best films of 2015, it’s also in a way the antidote to all the rest.

 There is a certain ambiguity to how this delicate situation plays out, as there is to everything else about it.
 Eilis's motives are not simple, and in the end even she may not be able to fully explain her own decisions.
 Yet she knows what she has decided, and who she is, and where she belongs.
 Sometimes that may be enough — enough for a lifetime.

 Steven Greydanus.
 "Brooklyn (2015)."
 Crux (March 18, 2016).

 Reprinted with permisison of Crux.
 The original article is here.

-Steven D. Greydanus is film critic for the National Catholic Register and Decent Films, the online home for his film writing.
-He writes regularly for Christianity Today, Catholic World Report and other venues, and is a regular guest on several radio shows.
-He lives in New Jersey with his wife Suzanne and their seven children.Copyright © 2016 Crux
+Deacon Steven D. Greydanus is film critic for the National Catholic Register and Decent Films, the online home for his film writing.
+He is a permanent deacon in the Archdiocese of Newark, New Jersey where he lives with his wife Suzanne and their seven children.Copyright © 2016 Crux

 back to top